BKSubham/MonitoringApp/README.md

 The pipeline automates the process of downloading source code, developing the application, and delivering it, resulting in an efficient and consistent deployment methodology.

+**CI/CD Pipeline Prajwol:**
+Pipeline Configuration:
+Set up a multi-stage pipeline with Beta/Gamma and Prod stages.
+Include bake times for each deployment stage.
+Integrate code review processes.
+Implement test blockers to halt deployment if tests fail.
+Testing and Rollback:
+Write unit tests for individual components and integration tests for the web crawler.
+Automate rollback procedures to revert to a previous stable version if deployment issues are detected.

 **Running Instructions**
 Prerequisites to run the application